The Reasons I Don’t Worry About the Flu

 You’ll notice that “flu season” appears to begin right as the fall ends and winter begins.

-The reason for this is because that’s when your exposure to natural sources of Vitamin D begin to diminish.
+The reason for this is because that’s when your exposure to natural sources of Vitamin D begins to diminish.

 Vitamin D is one of the most important “ingredients” for a healthy immune system.